scenariomartin/EnglishWords/words.md

  prince
  princess
  crown [kraʊn]
-patrician i ,I am known to be a humorous patrician.
+patrician i1 ,I am known to be a humorous patrician.
 ```